Dantekk/Image-Captioning/README.md

 ```
 You can customize your data augmentation by changing this code or disable data augmentation setting `TRAIN_SET_AUG = False` in `setting.py`.
 ### My results
-This is results of my best training :
+These are the results of my best training :
 ```
 Epoch 1/13
 1069/1069 [==============================] - 1450s 1s/step - loss: 17.3777 - acc: 0.3511 - val_loss: 13.9711 - val_acc: 0.4819